 And lest we do a disservice to our readers, we must include a Trekkie item or two.
 These Star Trek sticky notes fill the bill.
 Or how about this captain’s log notebook?
 Die-hard Trekkies know that substitute captains could choose to update the log directly like Spock did or use an alternate acting captain’s log.

-To include the Trek without the Wars would be the highest offense, so consider this Star Wars Death Star perpetual calendar to keep you on track or this truly clever, magnetized Darth Vader paperclip holder.
+To include the Trek without the Wars would be the highest offense, so consider this Star Wars Death Star perpetual calendar to keep you on track or this truly clever Darth Vader pen holder.
 We’re pretty sure it’s one no dedicated Star Wars fan could resist.
 We’ll close it out with a Star Wars Mandalorian baby Yoda sticker.
 Awe, all the feels.

 Don’t let the Bobs downsize your creativity.
 Go ahead, express yourself and share the flair!